jmaloon/overhaul-front-end-test/README.md

 ### The Brief ###

 Take the design assets and build a progress stepper component, using whatever technology you like.

 You should aim for the following, at a minimum:

 * Your solution uses semantic HTML
 * Your solution could work with a handful of items or a lot of items
 * Long items and short items should work harmoniously
 * Responsive and works in various browsers

+### Other Notes ###

 * Animations and interaction effects are up to you
+* Commit to this repo as you go
+* We will be asking about your approach and how long it took in the end

 ### Assets ###